EnergyModelsX/EnergyModelsCO2.jl/docs/src/index.md

 ### [`NetworkCCSRetrofit`](@ref)

-The main difference from a regular `RefNetwork`-node is that it does not directly emit CO₂.
+The main difference from a regular `RefNetworkNode`-node is that it does not directly emit CO₂.
 Instead, a proxy CO₂ is produced that leaves the node in the output.
 It cannot be used as standalone, but instead requires the inclusion of a [`CCSRetroFit`](@ref), either directly coupled, or alternatively _via_ an `Availability` node.